MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 # SBC connectivity issues

+You might experience Session Border Controller (SBC) connectivity issues in Teams, such as the following:

+- Session Initiation Protocol (SIP) options are not received
+- Problems with TLS connections
+- The SBC doesn’t respond
+- The SBC is marked as inactive in the Admin portal

+Such issues are most likely caused by either or both of the following conditions:

+- A TLS certificate issue
+- An SBC is not configured correctly for Direct Routing

+This article lists some common issues related to SIP options and TLS certificates, and provides resolutions that you can try.

 ## Overview of the SIP options process

-1. SBC sends an SIP options request to the Teams SIP proxy FQDN (for example, sip.pstnhub.microsoft.com).
+1. The SBC send a TLS connection request with a TLS certificate to the SIP Proxy  FQDN (for example, sip.pstnhub.microsoft.com).

+2. The SIP Proxy checks the connection request.

+   - If the request is not valid, the TLS connection is closed and the SIP Proxy does not receive SIP options from the SBC.
-1. The TLS connection is validated first.
-If there are any problems (such as the wrong TLS version or an invalid certificate), the connection is closed, and no SIP options are received by the SIP proxy.
+   - If the request is valid, then the TLS connection is established, and the SBC uses it to send SIP options to the SIP Proxy.

-1. If there are no problems, SIP options are received by the SIP proxy and the SBC FQDN in the Record-Route.
-If it doesn’t exist, then the Contact header is checked to see whether it belongs to any tenant.
+3. After it receives SIP options, the SIP Proxy checks the Record-Route to determine whether the SBC FQDN belongs to a known tenant.
+If the FQDN information is not found there, it checks the Contact header.

-1. If the SBC FQDN is valid and recognized, the SIP proxy returns the “200 OK” message by using the same TLS connection.
+4. If the SBC FQDN is found and recognized, the SIP Proxy sends a “200 OK” message using the same TLS connection.

-1. The SIP proxy sends SIP options to SBC and to the SBC FQDN that’s received in the Contact header of the SIP options request.
+5. Also, the SIP Proxy sends SIP options to the SBC FQDN listed in the Contact header of the SBC’s SIP options.

+6. After receiving SIP options from the SIP Proxy, the SBC responds with a “200 OK” message.
+This step confirms that the SBC is healthy.

-1. If the SBC responds to the SIP proxy with the “200 OK” response, it is marked in the Teams Admin portal as Active.
+7. As the final step, the SBC is marked as Active in the Teams Admin portal.

-> [!note]
+> [!NOTE]
-> In a [Hosted Model](https://docs.microsoft.com/microsoftteams/direct-routing-sbc-multiple-tenants), the SIP options are sent only to and from the hosted SBC.
-The status of derived SBCs will be based on the main SBC.
+> In a [hosted model](https://docs.microsoft.com/microsoftteams/direct-routing-sbc-multiple-tenants), SIP options should be sent from only the hosted SBC.
+The status of SBCs in a derived trunk model are based on the main SBC.

-### SBS setup and communication issues using SIP options
+### SIP options issues

+After the TLS connection is successfully established and SBC is able to send and receive messages to and from the Teams SIP proxy, there might still be problems that affect the format or content of the SIP options messages.

 <details>
 <summary><b>Not receiving a “200 OK” response from SBC</b></summary>

 If you’re not receiving a “200 OK” response from SBC, here are a few things you can try.

 - This situation might occur if you’re using an older version of TLS.
 To enforce stricter security, [enable TLS 1.2](https://docs.microsoft.com/mem/configmgr/core/plan-design/security/enable-tls-1-2).
 - Make sure that either your SBC certificate is self-signed or a certificate was obtained from a trusted Certificate Authority (CA).
 - If you’re using the minimum required TLS, and no problem is affecting your SBC certificate, your issue most likely occurs because the FQDN is misconfigured in your SIP profile, and it isn’t recognized as belonging to the tenant.
 To resolve this, narrow down which configuration is causing the issue.
 The most likely culprits are the following conditions:
   - The FQDN name that’s provided by SBC in the Record Route or Contact Header differs from what was configured in the Microsoft system.
   - The FQDN Contact Header contains an IP address instead of the expected FQDN value.
   - The domain isn’t yet [fully validated](https://docs.microsoft.com/microsoft-365/admin/setup/add-domain).
 If you add an FQDN that wasn’t previously validated, you must validate it now.
   - After you register an SBC domain name, you must activate it by [adding at least one E3- or E5-licensed user](https://docs.microsoft.com/microsoftteams/direct-routing-connect-the-sbc#connect-the-sbc-to-the-tenant).

 </details>